hardcodes/svcpasswdgen/README.md

 2. `--machine`, `--account` are concatenated as a string and a sha512 sum is build over it.
 The first 32 characters are used to build a *salt* value for the `argon2` hash algorithm.

   The result is then base64 encoded with no padding mimic the `argon2` cli tool.
-3.

- To get a bigger used alphabet it is then base64 encoded.

-The password results from the prefix, the `--length` characters of the base64 encoded final sha512 sum and the suffix.
+3. The password results from the prefix, the `--length` characters of the base64 encoded final sha512 sum and the suffix.
 The prefix and suffix do not add any security!
 How could they, beeing the same on each machine and account?
 They simply help to satisfy all of your possible password rules that need extra special characters.

 **HINT**: The longer the resulting password, the better.
 But if you must enter it somewhere manually, there will be a trade-off between security and convenience.